kotakasahara/omegagene/docs/source/users-manual/run_md.rst

   --mode                  md                 ; Only the keyword "md" is accepted --integrator            leapfrog-presto    ; "leapfrog-presto" or "zhang" --thermostat            scaling     ; Thermostat algorithm
+                                      ; "none" or "scaling" --cutoff                12.0        ; Cutoff distance in angestrome --n-steps               10          ; The number of steps to be calculated --time-step             2.0         ; Integration time step in fs --electrostatic         zero-dipole ; Only "zero-dipole" is accepted for GPU ; "zero-quadrupole", "zero-octupole", and
+				      ; "zero-hexadecapole" are also aceppted for CPU.
-                                      ; "none", "scaling", "hoover-evans" --cutoff                12.0        ; Cutoff distance in angestrome --n-steps               10          ; The number of steps to be calculated --time-step             2.0         ; Integration time step in fs --electrostatic         zero-dipole ; Only "zero-dipole" is accepted --ele-alpha             0           ; Dumping factor for ZD ;   only 0 is OK for GPU version --temperature           300         ; The target temperature --print-interval-log    1           ; Interval steps for printing logs --print-interval-coord  1           ; Interval steps for output the trajectory --fn-o-coord            trpc.trr    ; File name for the output trajectory --format-o-coord        gromacs     ; File format for the output trajectory ; "presto" or "gromacs" ;--fn-o-log              et1.log     ; Not used in the current version ;--fn-o-energy           et1.ene     ; Not used in the current version --nsgrid-cutoff         13.0        ; Neighbor search cutoff radius (angstrom) --nsgrid-update-intvl   50          ; Interval time steps for update the neighbor search grid
+  --ele-alpha             0           ; Dumping factor for ZD ;   only 0 is OK for GPU version --temperature           300         ; The target temperature ;--temperature-init     10          ; The initial temperature ;--heating-steps        10000       ; The number of steps for heating --print-interval-log    1           ; Interval steps for printing logs --print-interval-coord  1           ; Interval steps for output the trajectory --fn-o-coord            trpc.trr    ; File name for the output trajectory --format-o-coord        presto      ; File format for the output trajectory
+                                      ; only "presto" is allowed.
+  ;--fn-o-log              et1.log     ; Not used in the current version ;--fn-o-energy           et1.ene     ; Not used in the current version --nsgrid-cutoff         13.0        ; Neighbor search cutoff radius (angstrom) --nsgrid-update-intvl   50          ; Interval time steps for update the neighbor search grid

   ; Expanded ensemble
-  ;--expanded-ensemble             v-mcmd         ; "none", or "v-mcmd" ;--fn-o-vmcmd-log                ttp_v_mcmd.out ; Output filename ;--fn-o-expand-lambda            mule.ene       ; Output filename
-  ;--print-interval-expand-lambda  1              ; Interval steps for the output ;--format-o-expand-lambda        ascii          ; "ascii", or "binary"
+  ;--expanded-ensemble             v-mcmd         ; "none", "v-mcmd", or "v-aus" ;--fn-o-vmcmd-log                ttp_v_mcmd.out ; Output filename ;--fn-o-expand-lambda            mule.ene       ; Output filename ;--print-interval-expand-lambda  1              ; Interval steps for the output ;--format-o-expand-lambda        ascii          ; "ascii", or "binary"

 ------------------------------------
 Execute
 ------------------------------------